 - a.
-An early education program must implement developmentally appropriate evidence-based early childhood curricula, including additional curricular enhancements, as appropriate, that: - i. are based on evidence and have standardized training procedures and curriculum materials to support implementation; - ii. are aligned with the State of Alaska Early Learning Guidelines and are sufficiently content-rich to promote measurable progress toward development and learning; and - iii. have an organized developmental scope and sequence that include plans and materials for learning experiences based on developmental progressions and how children learn. - b.
-A program must support education staff to effectively implement curricula must monitor curriculum implementation and fidelity, and must provide support, feedback, and supervision for continuous improvement of curricula implementation through training and professional development. - c.
+An early education program must implement developmentally appropriate evidence-based early childhood curricula, including additional curricular enhancements, as appropriate, that: - i. are based on evidence and have standardized training procedures and curriculum materials to support implementation; - ii. are aligned with the State of Alaska Early Learning Guidelines and are sufficiently content-rich to promote measurable progress toward development and learning; - iii. include Preschool Science of Reading supplemental curricula from the following DEED approved list: - 1.
+Heggerty - 2.
+UFLI - 3.
+Zoo Phonics - iv. include the following Preschool Science of Reading components in daily activities - 1.
+Oral Language - 2.
+Phonological awareness - 3.
+Print Knowledge; and - v. have an organized developmental scope and sequence that include plans and materials for learning experiences based on developmental progressions and how children learn. - b.
+A program must support education staff to effectively implement curricula must monitor curriculum implementation and fidelity, and must provide support, feedback, and supervision for continuous improvement of curricula implementation through training and professional development.

+- c.
 A program that makes significant adaptations to a curriculum or a curriculum enhancement to meet the needs of a specific population of students must use an external early childhood education curriculum or content area expert to develop the significant adaptations.
 Adaptations must be culturally sensitive.
-Before implementing an adaptation, a program must assess whether the adaptation adequately facilitates progress toward meeting school readiness goals.
+Before implementing an adaptation, a program must assess whether the adaptation adequately facilitates progress toward meeting school readiness goals. - i.

-i.
 Programs are encouraged to partner with outside evaluators in assessing such adaptations.